peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

 Passing a quiet NaN to any arithmetic operation shown here will return a quiet NaN, unless noted otherwise.

-Unless noted otherwise, passing a null arbitrary-precision binary float argument to any method here will throw an exception.
+Unless noted otherwise, passing a null arbitrary-precision binary floating-point number argument to any method here will throw an exception.

 When an arithmetic operation signals the flag FlagInvalid, FlagOverflow, or FlagDivideByZero, it will not throw an exception too, unless the operation's trap is enabled in the arithmetic context (see EContext's Traps property).

-An arbitrary-precision binary float value can be serialized in one of the following ways:
+An arbitrary-precision binary floating-point number value can be serialized in one of the following ways:

  * By calling the toString() method.
-However, not all strings can be converted back to an arbitrary-precision binary float without loss, especially if the string has a fractional part.
+However, not all strings can be converted back to an arbitrary-precision binary floating-point number without loss, especially if the string has a fractional part.

  * By calling the UnsignedMantissa, Exponent, and IsNegative properties, and calling the IsInfinity, IsQuietNaN, and IsSignalingNaN methods.
-The return values combined will uniquely identify a particular arbitrary-precision binary float value.
+The return values combined will uniquely identify a particular arbitrary-precision binary floating-point number value.

 If an operation requires creating an intermediate value that might be too big to fit in memory (or might require more than 2 gigabytes of memory to store -- due to the current use of a 32-bit integer internally as a length), the operation may signal an invalid-operation flag and return not-a-number (NaN).
 In certain rare cases, the CompareTo method may throw OutOfMemoryException (called OutOfMemoryError in Java) in the same circumstances.